 Google Chrome browser may sometimes display a message reading – Managed by your organization.
 This message can be confusing for Windows 10 Home users.
 Why?
 As the name implies, these users are not a part of any organization.
 As such, a notification bearing this message can lock users down from using their system or accessing its settings.
-If you have been troubled by this issue lately, we will explain to you:

 Managed by your organization message in Chrome